 Halloween is upon us once again, and ghouls, ghosts and scary creatures of all sorts are out and about.
 Where did our spooky rituals come from?

-Halloween: the scariest night of the year, with ghouls, vampires, zombies and terrifying creatures of all sorts around every corner.
-And this festival of everything spooky is a big, big deal in the US, with Americans spending some $8-9 billion every year on the night of the living dead, making it the largest commercial holiday apart from Christmas.
-That means the average individual spend for Halloween is upwards of $80 - that's a lot of fake blood!
+Halloweenis the festival of everything spooky and it’s a big, big deal in the US, with Americans spending some $8-9 billion every year on the night of the living dead, making it the largest commercial holiday apart from Christmas.
+That means the average individual spend for Halloween is upwards of $80.

 But Americans don’t just spend their hard-earned money on costumes for themselves and their kiddos, more and more Americans buy costumes for their pets each year.
 The top rating pet costumes are pumpkin, hot dog, superhero, cat (presumably for pets other than actual cats), and bumblebee.